A powerful flare of the penultimate class M occurred on the Sun

 Prior to this, no strong flares had been observed on the star for about a week

-Laboratory of Solar Astronomy of IKI and ISZF
+Solar Astronomy Laboratory of IKI and ISZF

-Depending on the power of X-ray radiation, solar flares are divided into five classes: A, B, C, M, and X. Class M flares cause minor radio interference on the daytime side of the Earth.
+Depending on the power of X-ray radiation, solar flares are divided into five classes: A, B, C, M, and X. Class M flares cause minor radio interference on the daylight side of the Earth.

-Read more on the topic:
+Read materials on the topic:

 Four powerful class M flares recorded on the Sun: there are risks of magnetic storms